mikeross-git/loglisted/ROADMAP.md

 **2026**

-1. Create user login and user dashboard
-2. Create user settings
-3. Integrate email alerts, newsletters, and notifications
-4. Add charts and graphs to user dashboard
-5. Add radars, heatmaps, and genre benchmarking to user dashboard
+1. Add format and genre level prompts for more fine-tuned analysis
+2. Integrate multiple LLM models for each analysis
+3. Create master multi-LLM model to score and analyze top scripts
+4. Add benchmarking against highly regarded produced scripts

 **2027**

-1. Integrate multiple LLM models
+1. Add book analysis to the LLM prompts
-2. Create master multi-LLM model to score and analyze top screenplays
-3. Add book and play analysis
+2. Add play analysis to the LLM prompts
-4. Create automated industry reports
+3. Create automated industry-level aggregated reports
-5. Create AI generated previews and teasers of top screenplays
+4. Add confidence, disagreement, and calibration methodology